amd/ryzen-ai-documentation/docs/getstartex.rst

         Image 9: Actual Label automobile, Predicted Label automobile

-Deploy the Model on the Ryzen AI IPU
+Deploy the Model on the Ryzen AI NPU
 ------------------------------------

-To successfully run the model on the IPU, run the following setup steps:
+To successfully run the model on the NPU, run the following setup steps:

 - Ensure that the ``XLNX_VART_FIRMWARE`` environment variable is correctly pointing to the :file:`1x4.xclbin` file located in the ``voe-4.0-win_amd64`` folder of the Ryzen AI software installation package.
 If you installed the Ryzen AI software using automatic installer, this variable is already correctly set.
 However, if you did the installation manually, you must set the variable as follows: